G-Research/spark-extension/README.md

 on a filesystem where it is accessible by the notebook, and reference that jar file directly.

 Check the documentation of your favorite notebook to learn how to add jars to your Spark environment.

+## Known issues
+### Spark Connect Server

+Most features are not supported **in Python** in conjunction with a [Spark Connect server](https://spark.apache.org/docs/latest/spark-connect-overview.html).
+This also holds for Databricks Runtime environment 13.x and above.
+Details can be found [in this blog](https://semyonsinchenko.github.io/ssinchenko/post/how-databricks-14x-breaks-3dparty-compatibility/).

+Calling any of those features when connected to a Spark Connect server will raise this error:

+    This feature is not supported for Spark Connect.

+Use a classic connection to a Spark cluster instead.

 ## Build